spryker/docker-sdk/docs/05-accessing-private-repositories.md

 ```

 2. Configure authentication of Composer to VCS services using one of the following options:
-* Configuring SSH agent authentication for Composer.
+* [Configuring SSH agent authentication for Composer](#configuring-ssh-agent-authentication-for-composer).
 We recommend this option for development purposes.
-* Configuring Composer authentication environment variable.
+* [Configuring the Composer authentication environment variable](#configuring-the-composer-authentication-environment-variable).
 We recommend this option for setting up CI/CD pipelines.

 #### Configuring SSH agent authentication for Composer